 Read the trend, "Core renaissance."

-The public sector has historically led the way on adopting artificial intelligence (AI) in critical areas such as defense and national intelligence.
-However, despite their AI adoption, public sector organizations tend to lag behind their commercial counterparts, many of which have started using artificial intelligence and natural language processing to improve their operational and analytical capabilities in a wide variety of ways – both large and small.
+The public sector has historically led the way on adopting artificial intelligence (AI) in critical areas such as defence and national intelligence.
+However, despite their AI adoption, public sector organisations tend to lag behind their commercial counterparts, many of which have started using artificial intelligence and natural language processing to improve their operational and analytical capabilities in a wide variety of ways – both large and small.